jstg004/blockchain_research/coral_notes.md

   do not handle bad HTTP servers well
   * added precaustion to this - ```dnssrv``` only returns CoralProxy addresses which it has recently verified 1st hand
-    * sometimes need to synchronously checking a proxy's status via UDP RPC prior to replying to a DNS query
+    * sometimes need to synchronously checking a proxy's status via UDP RPC (Remote Procedure Call) prior to replying to a DNS query
 * upstream bandwidth only clients can flag their proxy as non-recursive
   * ```dnssrv``` will only return that proxy to clients on local networks